 “It doesn’t predict the destiny of every student, and the vast majority of students who enter university go on to successfully complete their studies,” she said.

 On graduate jobs and salaries, she said: “University graduates earn up to $1 million more over their lifetimes on average and are 2.5 times less likely to be unemployed than those without a higher qualification.

 “Nine in 10 university graduates are in full-time work three years after graduation, and four out of five undergraduates work in professional or managerial roles.

 “And the median salary of university graduates three years on from finishing their studies is $70,000.”

-The disparity between the number of male and female construction workers appears to be growing in several sectors.
-In 2016, there were 12,000 women with vocational engineering qualifications, compared to 300,000 men, and men accounted for over 200,000 of the jobs.
+A disparity between the number of male and female construction workers appears to be growing in construction, too.
+In 2016, there were 12,000 women with vocational engineering qualifications, compared with 300,000 men.

 Typically, professions such as education, nursing and human welfare continue to be the purview of “women’s work”, an issue that must be addressed sooner rather than later if Australia is to maintain its reputation as a knowledge-driven, equitable society.